vaibhavsahu-ux/Currency_Converter/README.md

 # Currency Converter

-A simple Python project to convert amounts between different currencies using hardcoded exchange rates (for now).
+A simple Python project to convert currencies using real time exchange rates from exchangereate-api.com

-## Limitations
+## Features
-1. Can only convert between INR, USD & EUR
+1. Takes live currency rates from an api
+2. Entirely runs on CLI
+3. Supports all major currencies

 ## How to Run
 1. Make sure you have Python installed.